vishnu-vvk/numtoWordsScala/README.md

-Convert a given number to Words (American)
+Convert number to Words (American) in Scala

 Code consists of completely string operations rather than using division method to extract words from a number.